Ruger Standard: MK I Target (1950–1982)

-Introduced in 1950, the MK I Target model was basically the same as the Standard pistol, except that it boasted a 6.875 in barrel, adjustable target style trigger, a "Micro" adjustable rear sight, and a front sight blade undercut to reduce glare.
+Introduced in 1950, the MK I Target model was basically the same as the Standard pistol, except that it boasted a 6.875 in barrel, improved target style trigger, a "Micro" adjustable rear sight, and a front sight blade undercut to reduce glare.
 In 1952, a 5.25 in barreled version of the MK I Target was added to the lineup, but manufactured only through 1957, making it a collectible rarity today.
 A 5.5 in heavy bull barreled version of the MK I Target became available in 1963, eventually becoming the most popular length for Ruger Target MK pistols.
 Like their Standard model brethren, target models underwent the A 100 grip frame redesign in 1971.

 MK II

 The MK II ("Mark Two") was made from 1982 to 2005.
 It replaced the Standard, Ruger's first model, made from 1949 to 1982, and the MK I Target, made from 1951 to 1982.
 MK II variations include the Target models, which have heavier barrels and adjustable sights, and the 22/45 models, which have a polymer frame with a grip-angle that matches the Colt 1911 rather than the steel frame's Luger P08–like layout.
 Three barrel types were available.
 Taper barrels were available in 4 3/4″,5 1/4″, 6″, and 6 7/8″ lengths, and could be equipped with fixed sights in any length or adjustable sights on 6″ and 6 7/8″ length barrels.
 Bull barrels were available on the Mark II in 5 1/2″, 6 7/8″, and 10″ lengths and all had adjustable sights.
 The slab-sided target models were available with 5 1/2″ and 6 7/8″ barrels and had adjustable sights.
 All Ruger Mark II pistols were available in either a blued finish or stainless steel except for the slab side Target Models, which only came in stainless.
 The MK II was removed from production in 2004, when it was replaced by the MK III.
 All Ruger rimfire pistols are chambered in .22 Long Rifle only.